Pearson BTEC HNC in Graphic Design

 · Level 3 Diploma in Graphic Design with overall award profile MP

-• An equivalent in an approved alternative qualification.
+• An equivalent in an approved alternative qualification

 Accreditation of Prior Learning

 Alternatively, you can provide evidence of your ability to undertake the programme by meeting the requirements for the Accreditation of Prior Learning (APL) process, either through Accredited Prior Certificated Learning (APCL) or Accredited Prior Experiential Learning (APEL).
-Further details on APL can be found in the HE admissions process section of our website and the HE Accreditation of Prior Learning SOP.
+Further details on APL can be found in the HE Admissions Process section of our website and the HE Accreditation of Prior Learning SOP.

 International Students English Language Requirements